 Senior Executive.
 Author.
 Academic.
 Consultant.

 Pat Libby is a change management consultant to nonprofits and philanthropies.
-Since 1978 she has served as a CEO, academic, board member, and consultant to innumerable nonprofit organizations and foundations.
+She has served as a CEO, academic, board member, and consultant to innumerable nonprofit organizations and foundations.
 Her firm works with organizations to recruit executives, think, plan, and govern strategically, and find practical solutions to other complex problems.
 Never incremental in approach, Pat seeks to bring about transformational change in organizations and systems.

 For 14 years until July 2015, Pat served the University of San Diego as the founding director of The Nonprofit Institute, creating nonprofit-focused graduate programs, a research center and community education programs serving hundreds of people and organizations each year.
 The Institute is frequently cited as one of the nation’s premier academic centers dedicated to advancing the work of third sector organizations.
 In creating the Institute, Pat realized a vision for an academic center that would interweave research, theory and practice.